 - Official transcript(s) showing the award of a baccalaureate degree from a regionally accredited college or university.
 In addition, official transcripts from each undergraduate and graduate institution attended.
 Transcripts may be sent from your prior institution directly to the GCU Office of Admissions, or you may submit them.
 All transcripts must be in sealed and signed envelopes.
-If the original seals have been broken, the transcripts are considered unofficial and cannot be used in support of the application; - Evidence of minimum undergraduate or graduate GPAs of 3.0; - If applicant is a non-native English speaker, then a rating of Advanced High on the Oral Proficiency Interview is also required; - A copy of a valid New Jersey instructional certificate (P-3, Elementary; K-8, 5-8; or K-12); and - A personal interview with the director of the reading/ literacy specialization program or chair may be required.
+If the original seals have been broken, the transcripts are considered unofficial and cannot be used in support of the application; - Evidence of minimum undergraduate or graduate GPAs of 3.0; - If the applicant is an international student, a passing score on the TOEFL (Test of English as a Foreign Language) is required. - A copy of a valid New Jersey instructional certificate (P-3, Elementary; K-8, 5-8; or K-12); and - A personal interview with the director of the reading/ literacy specialization program or chair may be required.